AnmolDh/weather-kun/README.md

 The following features and enhancements are planned for future development:

-- Implement weather data fetching from the OpenWeatherMap API
+- Implement IP geolocation to fetch weather data based on user's location
-- Display weather information on the webpage using React components
-- Add search functionality to fetch weather data for specific locations
+- Enhance search functionality to allow users to manually enter a location
+- Display detailed weather information including temperature, humidity, wind speed, and weather conditions
-- Enhance the user interface and overall design with CSS styling
+- Improve user interface and add CSS styling for an enhanced user experience

-- Integrate Node.js as the backend to handle API requests and server-side logic
+## Star the Repository

+If you find this project interesting, please consider giving it a star.
+Your support is greatly appreciated and it helps boost my dopamine!

 ## License